公益財団法人馬事文化財団

 Exhibition Room 2

-Visitors can learn “what the horse racing is” and how the race horse are made, and can play a roll of JRA starter.
-You will see the state-of-the-art technology while we were straggling with developing our racing system.
-This corner introduces the mechanism of the present racing from every aspect.
+Visitors can learn “what the horse racing is” and how the race horse are made.
+You will see the exhibit of struggle with developing our racing system.
+This corner introduces the mechanism of the present horse racing from multiple aspects.

 〈The Starting Gate〉